-Goleta is a decidedly white-collar city, with fully 85.66% of the workforce employed in white-collar jobs, well above the national average.
+Goleta is a decidedly white-collar city, with fully 85.78% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Goleta is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Goleta who work in office and administrative support (14.58%), teaching (9.87%), and sales jobs (9.86%).
+There are especially a lot of people living in Goleta who work in office and administrative support (12.25%), management occupations (11.06%), and teaching (9.39%).

 Also of interest is that Goleta has more people living here who work in computers and math than 95% of the places in the US.

-Goleta is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Goleta is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Goleta is a very ethnically-diverse city.
+Goleta is an extremely ethnically-diverse city.
 The people who call Goleta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Goleta residents report their race to be White, followed by Asian.
 Goleta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.31% of the city’s residents.
-Important ancestries of people in Goleta include Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 36.42% of the city’s residents.
+Important ancestries of people in Goleta include German, English, Irish, Italian, and French.

 The most common language spoken in Goleta is English.
 Other important languages spoken here include Spanish and Chinese.